 Role: Gratiano Actor: Lee Lewes

-Afterpiece Title: Chit Chat; or, The Penance of Polygamy
+Afterpiece Title: Chit Chat or The Penance of Polygamy

 Performance Comment: Principal Characters by Lee Lewes, Wilson, Mrs Pitt, Mrs Wilson.
 Cast from text (J. Murray, 1781): Singldton-Lee Lewes; Sir Oliver Languish-Wilson; Lady Languish-Mrs Pitt; Mrs Languish-Mrs Wilson; Lucy-Mrs Sharpe.